UI-TW/itunes-search-app/README.md

 - Each step above is present inside a separate branch.
 - Checkout the branches and start implementing the respective feature.
-- If you need any assistance, each branch has a solution folder for reference
+- Each branch has a solution folder for reference
 - The final pwa compliant app is present in 'pwa' branch.